 After Sir Lancelot's wedding-crashing, the bride is first seen with no blood on her face.
 Then a close-up shows her with bright red blood coming from her mouth and running onto her chin.
 In the next shot, the blood is gone again.

 After being attacked by the white rabbit, the knights drop their shields and run away.
 Sir Galahad drops his in front of the cave opening, but in the next shot, it's back on his arm.
 Afterwards they go back to the entrance and the knights' shields are nowhere to be seen.

 During the second attack of the killer rabbit, the rabbit attacks the neck of the knight who is wearing Sir Lancelot's armor.
 At the end of the battle, Sir Lancelot has made it out with the rest of the knights and is still alive.

 When King Arthur is watching the Black Knight fight, the Black Knight throws a sword straight into the visor of the other knight's helmet.
 Later, when he takes his sword out, the sword is sideways in the visor.

 After Lancelot rescues Galahad from Castle Anthrax, a crew member is briefly visible shortly after the knights go around an outside corner of the castle, just before the scene ends (look on the left side of the screen).
 Since breaking the fourth wall does not serve a humorous purpose here, it is a goof.

 The Knights Who Say Ni claim to be afraid of the word "it," yet everyone present has already said "it" several times, with no reaction.
-In Monty Python gags, it is common that characters with peculiar oddities are only afflicted when it's most convenient for the sketch.
+In Monty Python sketches, it is common for characters with peculiar neuroses to show the effects of these afflictions only when it's most convenient for the sketch.